yondero/website/content/_index.md

 {{% column "is-6 is-offset-3" %}}
 ## Build without limits

-Yondero is a decentralized, open source platform that enables you to build the next generation of software.
+Yondero is a decentralized, open source developer platform that enables you to build the next generation of software.
 {{% /column %}}
 {{< /columns >}}